Candlestick charts prepare the price information for traders to understand price bars for technical analysis.

 Real bodies can be long or short and black or white.

 Just above & below the real body is the shadow or ‘Wicks’ or ‘Tails’.
 The shadows show the high and low prices of that day’s trading.

-They show extremes in prices for a specific charting period.
+Shadow shows extremes in prices for a specific chart period.

-We can identify them quickly as they are visually thinner than the body of a candlestick.
+As they are visually thinner than the body of a candlestick we can identify them quickly.

-It is very helpful for traders to keep eye on market momentum & away from static price extremes.
+It is very helpful for traders to keep an eye on the market & away from the static high prices.

 The top of the upper shadow indicates the highest price traded during the period.
-If there is no upper shadow means the open price or close price was the highest price traded.
+If there is no upper shadow then the open price or close price is the highest price traded.

-The lower price traded is either the price at the bottom of lower shadow & if there is no lower price then the lowest price traded is the same as close price or open price in the bullish candle.
+The lower price traded is either the lowest price of the lower shadow.
+If there is no lower price then the lowest price traded is the same as the close price or open price in the bullish candle.

-Over time, Individual candlesticks form patterns that traders can use to recognize major support.
-There are many candlestick patterns that tell us about opportunities within the market.
-Some give us insights into the balance between buying & selling pressure, while others identify market indecision.
-Before anyone starts trading, it is important to get familiar with the basics of candlestick patterns.
+Single, unique candlesticks form patterns that traders can use to recognize major support.
+The candlestick patterns tell us about opportunities in the market.
+Some give us insights about selling pressure & the balance between buying, Some identify market Uncertainty.
+Before you start trading, knowledge about the basics of candlestick patterns is very necessary.